FarronF/limerick-council-meetings/meetings/2025/03/31-Full Meeting of Limerick City and County Council/Minutes - Ordinary Meeting of Limerick City and County Council - 27th January 2025.md

 sitting member, the PPN ran an election for the available seat.
 A nomination had been

-received from the PPN as set out in the report – Mary McGrath, Hospital Family Resource--- 10
+received from the PPN as set out in the report – Mary McGrath, Hospital Family Resource
+---
+10

 Centre, replacing (Leona O’Callaghan of the Haven Hub) – representing the Social Inclusion